 First Alert Weather Day Wednesday: Severe storms, damaging winds, flooding possible

-CINCINNATI (WXIX) - The FOX19 NOW weather team has declared Wednesday a First Alert Weather Day due to a slight risk of severe thunderstorms from noon through 10 p.m.
+CINCINNATI (WXIX) - The FOX19 NOW weather team has declared Wednesday a First Alert Weather Day due to a slight risk of severe thunderstorms from 1 p.m. through 10 p.m.

-The Tri-State could experience damaging winds, hail and torrential rain with these storms.
+The Tri-State could see damaging winds and hail.
+Short-duration flooding is possible and all thunderstorms have dangerous lightning.

 See a spelling or grammar error in our story?
 Please include the title when you click here to report it.